threefoldtech/info_grid/src/tokens/storetft/solar_wallet.md

 ![](img/solar_search.png)

-*It is important to ensure that you also see the name "threefold.io" next to the logo** , as this verifies that you are selecting the genuine TFT asset associated with ThreeFold. **Beware of imposters or fraudulent assets that may attempt to mimic TFT.** ThreeFold cannot assume responsibility for any errors or mistakes made during the trustline creation process done by users.
+**IMPORTANT**: It is important to ensure that you also see the name "**threefold.io**" next to the logo , as this verifies that you are selecting the genuine TFT asset associated with ThreeFold. **Beware of imposters or fraudulent assets that may attempt to mimic TFT.** ThreeFold cannot assume responsibility for any errors or mistakes made during the trustline creation process done by users.
 If you have any uncertainties or doubts, it is always recommended to seek assistance from official support channels or trusted sources to ensure the accuracy of the trustline configuration.

 Once you see the TFT asset, click on the "**Add Asset To Account**" button.
 Please note that adding the asset will require a small amount of XLM to set up a trustline for the TFT asset.